The Apprentice Builders

 The Apprentice Builders are the athletic teams of The Apprentice School, located in Newport News, in the U.S. state of Virginia.
-The Apprentice School is a full member of the United States Collegiate Athletic Association and competes in the New South Athletic Conference (NSAC) for men's and women's basketball and baseball.
+The Apprentice School is a full member of the United States Collegiate Athletic Association and competes in the New South Athletic Conference (NSAC) for men's and women's basketball, football, and baseball.

 The school competes in the following sports: